 The team regroups in a workroom down the hall.
 Hannah is adopted and has little known biological family history.
 Given that, and the negative test results, Hannah is a good candidate for an ongoing gene-searching study at a cancer institute Schneider has worked with before.
 Maybe they can detect something the testing so far has missed.

-Meanwhile, Jaime and his family are waiting for Drs.
-Hoffman and Septer to do a preliminary examination and take questions.
-That's their next stop.
-They'll draw blood for genetic testing.
-Results will come back in 3 to 4 weeks, at which point they'll meet with the genetic counselor again and plan next steps.
+Meanwhile, Jaime and his family are waiting for Dr. Septer to do a preliminary examination and take questions.
+That's the next stop: drawing blood for genetic testing.
+Results will come back in 3 to 4 weeks, at which point he'll meet with the genetic counselor again and plan next steps.

 For now, though, early intervention is key.